 Because I read mainly to improve my own writing I'm very eclectic in my choices.
 I read fiction: sea adventures and historical naval novels, quirky books with subtle humour, good thrillers (and sometimes badly written ones), and some crime fiction, and some science fantasy/fiction..

 My Favourite Authors

 I have many favourites, but I'll just mention a few whose work I find particularly inspiring.
 I love Pratchett for his sense of fun, pathos, and the credibility he engenders for what is basically a preposterous concept.
-In a similar vein I enjoy Neil Gaiman's novels, though I'm disappointed he hasn't been anywhere as prolific in his output.
+In a similar vein I enjoy Neil Gaiman's novels, though I'm disappointed he went into the Graphic Novel, which is not a medium I enjoy.
 For action scenes and complex plot chicanery I draw inspiration from Ian Rankin, Lee Childs, and of course the late great Stieg Larsson.
 Another great Swedish writer is Jonas Johansson whose simple and direct voice and style is endearingly easy to read, and his stories are extraordinary and memorable.
 Of my recent readings, Gillian Flynn's Girl Gone and Andy Weir's The Martian, though at opposite ends of the genre spectrum, are great examples of a fresh and modern style with explosive impact.

 The Next Novel

 Having got To Run Before the Sea out there, Rosie Winterbourne's next, The Travel Agent will be released in December 2020.
 I plan to launch the third in the series, The Conficted Bride, in April 2021.